Dutch higher education

 In 2002 Holland introduced the bachelor’s-master’s degree structure, but the distinction between the two types of education still exists.
 Both research universities and universities of applied sciences can award a bachelor's or a master's degree.

 You first obtain a bachelor’s degree (first cycle), you can then continue to study for a master’s degree (second cycle).
-After completion of a master’s programme you can start a PhD degree programme (third cycle).
+After completion of a master’s programme you can start a PhD degree or PDeng degree programme (third cycle).

 Many students do an internship as part of their study programme.
 As a foreign student, you may also be interested in doing an internship in the Netherlands.